axperez/serverless-spark-custom-container/README.md

 # serverless-spark-custom-container
 Google Cloud Serverless Spark Custom Container example

-1. Edit the build.sh file with your Artifact Registry or Google Container Registry URI
+1. Edit the build.sh file with your Artifact Registry or Google Container Registry URI (modify script as needed)
 2. Add your own conda and pip packages to the `build/environment.yml` (the packages in the file currently are just used as an example and should be removed with your own)
+3. Modify the  `build/Dockerfile` as required
-3. Run the build.sh script:
+4. Run the build.sh script:
 ```bash
 bash build.sh
 ```
-4. Reference the AR or GCR container path when running serverless spark batch jobs or creating an interactive session via Vertex AI Workbench.
+5. Reference the AR or GCR container path when running serverless spark batch jobs or creating an interactive session via Vertex AI Workbench.

 Batch Job:
 ```bash